sign-language-processing/3d-hands-benchmark/README.md

 Some of the metrics here can be used as self-supervised losses.
 You can optimize your 3D hand pose model on these metrics on any image of a hand, without annotating a dataset.

-*These metrics does not measure the success of the pose estimation system at estimating the actual pose, and thus should always be used in addition to other metrics.
+*These metrics do not measure the success of the pose estimation system at estimating the actual pose, and thus should always be used in addition to other metrics.
 One optimal solution with 0 error would be to predict the same tensor for all hands.